DCAN-Labs/ExecutiveSummary/ReadMe.md

   - TE displayed as 0.00
   - image sizing for some raw data sets may be small and require zooming-in on your browser to view
   - non-significant zeroes in some parameters panel rows
-  - TI displayed as 1 for all modalities
+  - TI displayed not accurate for all modalities

 ## Feature Requests
  - https://trello.com/b/R9xPDQNi/executive-summary-project